 Previous Executive Council and Carpentries Work

 My local Carpentries work at the University of Illinois is strongly focused on strategic planning and all aspects of instructor training.
 Our ability to run local instructor training means that we can provide mentorship and support through the entire certification and first instruction process.
-I stress the mentorship relationship through this process, as I benefitted from it and recognize how necessary it is.
+I stress the mentorship relationship through this process, as I benefitted from it and recognise how necessary it is.
 I am also focused on expanding our workshops to include of humanities scholars, information science, and our library.

 Working with the Executive Council this year was something completely new and a thrilling learning experience!
 Most of my EC time was spent working with the bylaws writing team.
 I’ve never had the opportunity to draft bylaws before, so I asked to be their note taker and set of fresh eyes on what is being crafted.
 The months I spent meeting every two weeks and documenting these discussions were some of my most fulfilling professional experiences this year.
 I have also worked with coordinating communication from the Executive Council and assisted with interviewing some of the recent staff hires.